-Impact Evidence of leadership proficiency may be seen in the behaviors or actions of the faculty, staff, Leadership Evidence of proficiency on this indicator may be seen in the leader's behaviors or actions.
+Impact Evidence of leadership proficiency may be seen in the behaviors or actions of the faculty, staff,

+Leadership Evidence of proficiency on this indicator may be seen in the leader's behaviors or actions.
 Illustrative examples of such evidence may include, but are not limited to the following:

-- Organizational charts or other documents reveal how leadership is distributed and informs who is involved in what. - School improvement plan process reflects involvement by a variety of parties. - Evidence of shared decision-making and distributed leadership is present in leader's memorandums, e-mails, and other communications. - Leader's communication to faculty and stakeholders recognizes the role of those to whom leadership functions were distributed. - Other leadership evidence of proficiency on this indicator.
+- students and/or community.
+Illustrative examples of such evidence may include, but are not limited to the following: - Organizational charts or other documents reveal how leadership is distributed and informs who is involved in what - School improvement plan process reflects involvement by a variety of parties. - Evidence of shared decision-making and distributed leadership is present in leader's memorandums, emails, and other communications. - Leader's communication to faculty and stakeholders recognizes the role of those to whom leadership functions were distributed. - Other leadership evidence of proficiency on this indicator.